STUDENT GLOBAL OPPORTUNITIES

 Programs that include an internship component include:

-Healthcare in Merida, Spain with Dr. Virginia Hughes
+Healthcare in Athens, Greece with Dr. Saskia Richter

-This study abroad program provides an opportunity for students to shadow physicians in a hospital in Merida, Spain.
-In this 3-week program, students will earn about 75 hours of shadowing, learn about the European healthcare system, and experience the culture and food of Spain.
+This study abroad program provides an opportunity for students to shadow physicians in a hospital in Athens, Greece.
+In this 3-week program, students will earn about 75 hours of shadowing, learn about the European healthcare system, and experience Hungarian culture and food.
 The program can help students decide if a health career is right for them and help fine-tune their career interests.
 Students do not need to pre-med; any student interested in healthcare is encouraged to apply.

-Healthcare in Genoa, Italy with Dr. Saskia Richter
+Healthcare in Sibenik, Croatia with Dr. Virginia Hughes

-This study abroad program provides an opportunity for students to shadow physicians in a hospital in Genoa, Italy.
-In this 3-week program, students will earn about 75 hours of shadowing, learn about the European healthcare system, and experience Italian culture and food.
+This study abroad program provides an opportunity for students to shadow physicians in a hospital in Sibenik, Croatia.
+In this 3-week program, students will earn about 75 hours of shadowing, learn about the European healthcare system, and experience the culture and food of Croatia.
 The program can help students decide if a health career is right for them and help fine-tune their career interests.
 Students do not need to pre-med; any student interested in healthcare is encouraged to apply.

 Nursing in the British and United States Virgin Islands with Diane Rudophi RN, MS